-7.2.
-Test of the short-run Phillips curve
+7.2 Test of the Short-Run Phillips Curve

-Because we have estimated the natural rate of unemployment, we can construct cyclical unemployment and test for the existence of the short-run Phillips curve.19 Following Gordon (1997), we investigate a "triangle" model (although without explicit supply shocks).
+Because we have estimated the natural rate of unemployment, we can construct cyclical unemployment and test for the existence of the short-run Phillips curve.
+Following Gordon (1997), we investigate a "triangle" model (although without explicit supply shocks).
 Also, Peach et al. (2011) recently consider a threshold Phillips curve model with respect to cyclical unemployment to investigate possible nonlinearities.
 They find that the tradeoff between inflation and cyclical unemployment depends on slack of the labor market.
 Related to this, we sometimes include interaction terms to capture possible state dependence in the tradeoff between inflation and cyclical unemployment.
 Specifically, we consider the following four specifications:

-Linear: $$\pi_t = \sum{i=1}^4 \delta_i \pi{t-i} + \beta_1 u_t^{\mathsf{C}} + \omega_t, \tag{7}$$
+Linear: $$\pi_t = \sum{i=1}^4 \delta_i \pi{t-i} + \beta_1 u_t^C + \omega_t, \tag{7}$$ unemployment rate based on all shocks in the model, including those to the time-varying parameters, we obtain a similar measure of the NRU.
+For consistency with our impulse response analysis, for which a simulated approach would be much more computationally demanding, we report the results for the local-to-date measure.

-19 We construct cyclical unemployment by subtracting the median NRU from the actual unemployment rate.